MMRI5666/mytechblog/_posts/2022-03-11-DL-math_numpy_pytorch_01.md

 ![image_transforming_01.png](/mytechblog/images/2022-03-11-DL-math_numpy_pytorch_01/image_transforming_01.png
   "Figure-3, image transformation.")

-Figure-4, <a href="https://lisaong.github.io/mldds-courseware/01_GettingStarted/numpy-tensor-slicing.slides.html">source</a>, shows that how a colored image is strored in a tensor, which here is a 3D tensor and basically functions like a stacked matrices, through color channels including red, blue and green channels.
+Figure-4, <a href="https://lisaong.github.io/mldds-courseware/01_GettingStarted/numpy-tensor-slicing.slides.html">source</a>, shows that how a colored image is strored in a tensor, which is here a 3D tensor and basically functions like a stacked matrices, each of which contains a color channel for red, blue and green.
 To have a realistic perspective from how image processing and deep learning in computer vision is complicated, you need just think of the fact that
 ![colored_image_transforming_01.png](/mytechblog/images/2022-03-11-DL-math_numpy_pytorch_01/colored_image_transforming_01.png
   "Figure-4, colored image transformation.")